Transport in Doha: Doha Expressway Project

-The Doha Expressway constitutes a major infrastructure initiative undertaken by the Qatari government to address the rising transportation demands of the rapidly developing capital city of Doha.
+The Doha Expressway was a major infrastructure project undertaken by the Qatari government to address the rising transportation demands of the rapidly developing capital city of Doha.
 Conceived as the nation's inaugural freeway system, the project aims to establish a modern and efficient road network spanning both urban and rural areas of the Doha Metropolitan Area.
-It was launched in 2007 and completed in 2015 at a cost of approximately 15 billion Qatari riyals.
+It was launched in 2007 and completed in 2015 at a cost of approximately 15 billion Qatari riyals ($).

-The expressway's implementation is being carried out in multiple phases, encompassing the construction of numerous underpasses, flyovers, and interchanges to facilitate traffic flow.
+The expressway's implementation was carried out in multiple phases, encompassing the construction of numerous underpasses, flyovers, and interchanges to facilitate traffic flow.
 The initial stages involved the development of a 6-kilometer, three-lane dual carriageway between the Garrafa and Asiri interchanges, along with the completion of the Industrial Interchange project, which featured a new flyover linking Doha to the Industrial Area and an underpass along Salwa Road.

-Subsequent phases have focused on extending the expressway by constructing additional multi-lane dual carriageways, connecting various intersections and landmarks, such as the E-Ring Road, Al-Muntazah Street, and the New Doha International Airport.
-Notably, the project includes the planned establishment of the G-Ring Road, a 22-kilometer, three-lane dual-carriageway stretching from Road 55 to the airport.
+Subsequent phases focused on extending the expressway by constructing additional multi-lane dual carriageways, connecting various intersections and landmarks, such as the E-Ring Road, Al-Muntazah Street, and the New Doha International Airport.
+The project included the establishment of the G-Ring Road, a 22-kilometer, three-lane dual-carriageway stretching from Road 55 to the airport.
 The Public Works Authority (Ashghal) hired several international consultants and contractors, including Parsons International for concept design, KBR for program management, and AECOM for site supervision and quantity surveying.